BusinessJoe/full-circle/README.md

-# Unnamed Circle Project
+# Full Circle

-Naming things is hard.
 This is a Rust project which takes an input image and tried to recreate it by layering multicoloured circles on a blank canvas.